 When is the best time to visit Charleston?

 It’s a great year-round destination if you don’t mind the hot humid summers and has a pretty temperate winter season.
 But my personal favorite is the springtime before it gets too warm and humid.
 We visited in March, which I think is the best month to visit.
-The weather was sunny and low 70’s, the azaleas were blooming everywhere throughout the city, and it’s not as crowded as the summer vacation season can be.
+The weather was sunny and low 70s, the azaleas were blooming everywhere throughout the city, and it was not as crowded as the summer vacation season can be.

 Where to Stay in Charleston

-You have a lot of options for places to stay in Charleston, from splurging on a luxury hotel, something more budget-friendly, or renting through VRBO.
+You have a lot of options for places to stay in Charleston, from splurging on a luxury hotel to something more budget-friendly or renting through VRBO.
 I would recommend booking your stay early, especially if you’re visiting during peak season.
-Because the weather is nice for most of the year, the off-season is relatively short from December-February.
+Because the weather is nice for most of the year, the off-season is relatively short from December to February.

-We stayed at The Dewberry during our last visit and loved the location.
+The Dewberry: We stayed at The Dewberry during our last visit and loved the location.
 We booked a suite so Josie would have her own space to sleep, which I highly recommend if you’re traveling with a baby and it’s in your budget.
-Staying at the hotel gives you priority access to the popular Citrus Rooftop Bar, which has the best view of Charleston from above and great drinks and finger foods.
+Staying at the hotel in Charleston gives you priority access to the popular Citrus Rooftop Bar, which has the best view of the city from above and great drinks and finger foods.
 This is also a great hotel option for experiencing some real Charleston history!

-A trendy new spot to stay in Charleston and in a great location to get around North or South Charleston.
+The Ryder Hotel: A trendy spot to stay in Charleston and in a great location to get around North or South Charleston.

 what to do in Charleston

-Explore: My favorite thing to do in Charleston is just walking around and exploring on foot, but some worthwhile spots would be easier to explore via bike.
-Charleston is a very walkable city and there are so many beautiful homes and charming streets to take in.
+Explore: My favorite thing to do in Charleston is just walking around and exploring on foot, taking advantage of the walking tours, or even exploring via bike.
+Charleston is a very walkable city with so many beautiful homes and charming streets to take in.
 Parking around the city isn’t ideal, so keep that in mind if you’re renting a car.
 And if you want to venture somewhere further I would recommend taking Uber.

 Shopping: Central King Street is a busy area of Charleston with a lot of great shopping, from luxury stores like Gucci, LoveShackFancy, and a local favorite Hampdem.
 There are also great local shops and plenty of food options to try along the way.

-Go to the beach: There are two close beaches nearby if you’re craving a beach day: Foley Beach and Sullivans Island with it’s own charm and restaurants to explore if you’re looking for a day trip away from the city.
+Go to the beach: There are two close beaches nearby if you’re craving a beach day: Folly Beach and Sullivans Island with its own charm and restaurants to explore if you’re looking for a day trip away from the city.